 - If associated with a cough or congestion, try using steam or over-the-counter decongestants to relieve feeling short of breath.

-“If shortness of breath continues for a couple of hours and doesn’t get better or comes back, it’s always safest to seek medical attention,” Dr. Gupta says.
+“If shortness of breath continues for a couple of hours, doesn’t get better or comes back, it’s always safest to seek medical attention,” Dr. Gupta says.

 Every person is different, and treatment options differ with disease causes.
 Having an accurate diagnosis by a pulmonary specialist is key to fully managing shortness of breath.